Table of Contents

 What is A Property Manager?

-In short, a property manager is responsible for an array of services, of which the most common are managing tenants, collecting rent, responding to maintenance requests, establishing maintenance budgets, and marketing the rental as effectively as possible for the least cost.
+In short, a property manager is responsible for an array of services, the most common of which are managing tenants, collecting rent, responding to maintenance requests, establishing maintenance budgets, and marketing the rental as effectively as possible for the least cost.
 If you feel you need more information on this matter, we’ve written a detailed piece about the role of the property manager professional, so feel free to check it out before you delve into this article.

 Property Management Pros and Cons